5731110521-SP/AProject/README.md

-# AProject
+# ComicFighter
-New Project ver.2
+Project of Programming Methodology 1